Skip to main content

 Search for substitutes

 Companies in Switzerland which import chemical substances from the EU to Switzerland, e.g. for the manufacture of preparations or objects, must be prepared for certain substances from the EU to become unavailable, either because their registration would be too costly or because a particular substance does not receive authorisation.
-Up to 30% of substances could be eliminated in the EU in coming years – for which substitutes must be found in time.
+Substitutes must be found in time for these.

 Duty to provide information